-Second stage of the trip planning cycle revolves orientating themselves to the selected destination or trip type - planning their memorable moments.
+Second stage of the trip planning cycle revolves around orientating themselves to the selected destination or trip type - planning their memorable moments.
 This stage includes deciding the dates of travel, learning about available activities, events, historical, cultural and natural attractions, and setting the trip budget.

-Messages: Highlight the historical and cultural (what's local and unique) offerings along with the outdoor recreation opportunities and soften the perception that they will be isolated (being without common amenities) and the perceived challenges of
+Messages: Highlight the historical and cultural and local offerings along with the outdoor recreation opportunities and soften the perception that they will be isolated (being without common amenities) and the perceived challenges of harsh weather.